protomated/zulip-standup-bot/README.md

 CMD ["zulip-botserver", "--use-env-vars", "--port", "5002"]
 ```

-#### Option 2: Using a botserverrc File (Alternative)
+#### Option 2: Using a botserverrc File (Recommended)

-Alternatively, you can use a configuration file named `botserverrc` in the project root:
+The recommended way to configure the bot is using a configuration file named `botserverrc` in the project root:

 ```
 [standup]